 The Division of Protection and Permanency (DPP) requires staff to maintain a consistent case file format for organizing and maintaining case records.
-Information necessary to provide/monitor appropriate services, protect the organization and comply with legal requirements are contained within the case record.
-This information is maintained in a consistent case file format to allow for specific information to be located expeditiously for:
+Information necessary to provide/monitor appropriate services, protect the organization, and comply with legal requirements are contained within the case record.
+This information is maintained in a consistent case file format to allow specific information to be located expeditiously for:

 - Authorized personnel on a need to know basis;

 - Internal case review; and

 DPP staff adhere to the following case file format for request and provide case files:

 - Organize the case file in a heavy duty pressboard end tab folder with fasteners (stock # H1502F13 letter with 2” extension or comparable);

 - Separate sections using the folder dividers (stock #SMD-35600 or comparable), and tab as designated in the request/provide case file format documents;

 - File each section in chronological order with the most recent dates on top; and